A brief history of the toilet – DW – 11/18/2024

 The history of the toilet is far from dull.
 People were already aware thousands of years ago that feces should be disposed of properly.

-The Sumerians in Mesopotamia built the oldest toilets known to date between 3,500 and 3,000 B.C.
-They consisted of deep pits lined with stacked ceramic tubes on which the user sat.
+Between 3,500 and 3,000 B.C, Sumerians in Mesopotamia built the oldest toilets known to date.
+They consisted of deep pits lined with stacked ceramic tubes, on which users would sit.
 The solid excreta remained in the container and liquid seeped out through holes in it.
 There was no flushing system.

 The ancient Babylonians and Assyrians also built toilets out of two small walls with a narrow gap for the feces.
 These were washed into canals along with water used for bathing.